 TVA To Conduct Annual Sport Fish Survey

-From March 17 through May 14, TVA fisheries biologists will leave designated boat ramps throughout the Valley at 7:30 a.m. and survey the fish until mid-afternoon.
-Participants with life jackets may join survey crews in TVA boats, or they may follow in personal boats.
+During each survey, TVA fisheries biologists will leave designated boat ramps at 7:30 a.m. and survey the fish until mid-afternoon.
+Participants with life jackets may join survey crews in TVA boats or they may follow in personal boats.

-The TVA survey has been conducted in the Tennessee River since 1995.
-Anglers and the public who would like to accompany TVA biologists in the survey should call the Environmental Information Center at TVA (800-882-5263) to schedule a time.
+People who would like to accompany TVA biologists in the survey should call the TVA Environmental Information Center at 800-882-5263 to schedule a time.
 Space is limited.
-The EIC operates from 8 a.m. to 6 p.m.
-EDT Monday-Friday.
+The Environmental Information Center operates from 8 a.m. to 6 p.m.
+EDT, Monday-Friday.